Setting up Twilio and ServiceWorks

 Getting your own number for your customers to respond to is now very easy.
 We have added Twilio integration into ServiceWorks.

-This tutorial is a bit long, as we have included a lot of screenshots, but does not take long to do at all.
+This tutorial is a bit long, as we have included a lot of screenshots, but it does not take long to do at all.

 Please note that Twilio is a paid service.
 You may continue to use ServiceWorks’ phone number if you wish, but as texting becomes more commonplace in ServiceWorks your text message could be delayed.